Company culture in the age of the cloud

 Department integration is inevitable when working in the cloud.
 As a result, it’s important for business leaders to create a culture that encourages a company-wide understanding of what each department does and how the role they play in executing the company’s strategy.
 This cross-functional understanding will help employees work together to achieve business objectives.

 Establishing a dynamic where employees feel not only comfortable working with others outside of their department but are also able to foster friendships, can lead to a more enjoyable and collaborative culture that’s more conducive to the cloud.
-Communications platforms—such as Slack or Google Hangouts—allow employees to share ideas with one another, build relationships across the company, and ensure everyone stays in the loop during organizational changes.
+Communications platforms—such as Slack allows employees to share ideas with one another, build relationships across the company, and ensure everyone stays in the loop during organizational changes.

 Minimize disruption to maintain culture.